pinnnnnn/brexit_visualization/README.md

 # CSC-395-Final-Project

-##
+## Introduction
 This is a visualization of Brexit breakdown, a project that was conducted as the final project for CSC-395 class in Grinnell college.
-This project is created by Zachary Susag, Logan Glaser and Peiyun Zhang
+This project is created by Zachary Susag, Logan Glaser and Peiyun Zhang.

 ## How to View the Visualization

  1. Clone the repository down using `git clone